 The controller has now been given a new value for SAMPLE INITIATION.
 The new values reside in the NEW ENTRIES area of the controller memory.
-To make these changes active, press the RESTART key, then again press it to confirm your choice.
+To make these changes active, press the RESTART key; press it again to confirm your choice.
 The controller will then wait the designated time before taking a sample.